Christian abolitionism: Christian abolitionism in the United Kingdom

 In particular, the effects of the Second Great Awakening resulted in many evangelicals working to see the theoretical Christian view, that all people are essentially equal, made more of a practical reality.
 Freedom of expression within the Western world also helped in enabling opportunity to express their position.
 Prominent among these abolitionists was Parliamentarian William Wilberforce in England, who wrote in his diary when he was 28 that, "God Almighty has set before me two great objects, the suppression of the Slave Trade and Reformation of Morals."
 With others he labored, despite determined opposition, to finally abolish the British slave trade.
-English preacher Charles Spurgeon had some of his sermons burned in America due to his censure of slavery, calling it "the foulest blot" and which "may have to be washed out in blood".
+Some of the sermons of English preacher Charles Spurgeon were burned in America due to his censure of slavery, where he had called it "the foulest blot" and which "may have to be washed out in blood".
 Methodist founder John Wesley denounced human bondage as "the sum of all villainies", and detailed its abuses.
 In Georgia, primitive Methodists united with brethren elsewhere in condemning slavery.

 In 1787, the Society for Effecting the Abolition of the Slave Trade was formed, with 9 of the 12 founder members being Quakers.
 During the same year, William Wilberforce was persuaded to take up their cause; as an MP, Wilberforce was able to introduce a bill to abolish the slave trade.
 Wilberforce first attempted to abolish the trade in 1791, but could only muster half the necessary votes; however, after transferring his support to the Whigs, it became an election issue.
 Abolitionist pressure had changed popular opinion, and in the 1806 election enough abolitionists entered parliament for Wilberforce to be able to see the passing of the Slave Trade Act 1807.
 The Royal Navy subsequently declared that the slave trade was equal to piracy, the West Africa Squadron choosing to seize ships involved in the transfer of slaves and liberate the slaves on board, effectively crippling the transatlantic trade.
 Through abolitionist efforts, popular opinion continued to mount against slavery, and in 1833 slavery itself was outlawed throughout the British Empire – at that time containing roughly one-sixth of the world's population (rising to a quarter towards the end of the century).